vineetred/notes-node/README.md

 and you are good to go!

 ```
-node app.js add --title="Sample" --body"This is a sample body"
+node app.js add --title="Sample" --body="This is a sample body"
 ```